The Senior School provides authentic and effective learning opportunities to equip young women for life beyond the school gates.

 I chose an all girls’ school because it develops my confidence."

 Every girl deserves a quality education.
-My school is helping me reach my full potential by challenging me every day."
+My school helped me reach my full potential by challenging me every day."

 Collegiate doesn’t hand me success, it provides me with opportunity to create my own success."